 Why have a Pelvic Scan at Women’s Imaging?

 Our sonographers are trained to the highest standards to perform these specialist pelvic scans.
+The comfort and welfare of our patients is our priority.
 All of our scans are checked by our in-house radiologist or gynecologist before you leave our practice.
 If there is any clinical concern about your scan we will come and discuss this with you.

 How long will it take?